 - If you have a software problem, please verify, to the best of your ability, that the problem does not result from a bug in your own code.
 We all write buggy code, including the developers at The Avail Foundation, so please make sure that the problem is ours and not yours – so that we can concentrate our efforts on fixing our own bugs!
 Only proceed if you are certain that the bug's provenance makes it our problem.

 If you're reporting a software issue, you are certainly welcome to stop at #3; at this point, you have definitely done your duty as a responsible and considerate user of open-source software.
 If you are feeling especially ambitious, however, you may wish to tackle the bug yourself!
 This may be a trivial matter or a serious ordeal, depending on the nature of the bug, and providing advice to the ambitious is beyond the scope of this humble document.
 If you do decide to attempt a resolution yourself, then please include a statement of your intentions in the issue report.
-Should your efforts prove successful, then please create a minimal patch file in unified format (unidiff), treating absent files as empty.
-On Unix systems, you can do this with a command like:
+Should your efforts prove successful, we would love to get a pull request from you!

 If you start but give up before achieving a resolution, then simply update the issue to let us know that you are no longer working on the problem.